-PATH Behavioral Health - TeleHealth/Telemedicine
+Path Behavioral Health - Telehealth/Telemedicine

 Telehealth & Telemedicine Appointments

-PATH's commitment to our patients is that we will do all that we can to ensure that you can get the help you are seeking, regardless of your age, availability, or location.
+Path's commitment to our patients is that we will do all that we can to ensure that you can get the help you are seeking, regardless of your age, availability, or location.
 To facilitate our Zero Barrier to Care commitment we offer Telehealth and Telemedicine appointment options for our patients through the use of secure, interactive audio and video technologies.

 Our secure platform is HIPAA compliant to protect patient privacy and confidentiality.
-Telehealth appoinments can be done from the comfort of your home, in our offices, or any location deemed appropriate by the patient and our providers.
+Telehealth appointments can be done from the comfort of your home, in our offices, or any location deemed appropriate by the patient and our providers.
 The platform is incredibly simple to use and only needs an internet enabled smartphone or computer, no downloads required.

-How can I make a telehelth appointment?
+How can I make a Telehelth appointment?

 What is Telehealth and Telemedicine?

-Telehealth and Telemeedicine is a way to virtually connect patients to providers to allow access to health services via interactive audio and video technologies such as live video sessions, mobile apps or other approved telecommunication mediums.
+Telehealth and Telemedicine is a way to virtually connect patients to providers to allow access to health services via interactive audio and video technologies such as live video sessions, mobile apps or other approved telecommunication mediums.
 From the privacy of your own home you can be connected with a qualified and licensed provider.

-Telehealth and COVID-19
+Benefits of Telehealth and Telemedicine?

 1. Improving access to care and reducing health disparities